How does nurse-led innovation come to life?

 Where do you begin?

 While it might be easy to recognize an idea, figuring out what to do next can feel overwhelming.
-To help you get started, here are steps in the Design Thinking process — a solution-based approach to solving complex problems — that many healthcare innovators use.
+Find out how Nurse Innovation Hackathons can help.
+You can also apply the Design Thinking process — a solution-based approach to solving complex problems — that many healthcare innovators use.

 While this step is often fraught with uncertainty, try to stay focused on the moment.
 Reframe ideas and find patterns in the information you’re given.
 That will help you decide the people, tools, and techniques you need to tackle it.